alpe/messaging_spike/README.md

 * Scenario:
 Consumers start in sourcing mode where they consume all previous events they had processed before.
 Use case: deployment/ restart to build internal state.
+- [ ] Problem to solve: two consumers may receive the events in different order and speed.

 ## Message versioning & migration
 * Scenario: